pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-5.md

 [Dark Lyrics](http://darklyrics.com)) and five dependent variable labels (genres, retrieved from [Metal-Archives](https://www.metal-archives.com)), for each row (song).
 Here are some things to keep in mind about the data:
-* Each song can belong to any one or more, or none, of the genres.
+* <span class="strong-text">Each song can belong to any one or more, or none, of the genres</span>.
   For example, a song can be labeled as thrash metal, or both thrash and power metal, and so on, or it can be unlabeled;
   it can therefore be predicted to be any combination of labels, or unlabeled, as well.
   This makes the task of tagging song lyrics with the appropriate genre labels a multi-label classification problem.
-* The dataset is multi-lingual, since heavy metal spans many languages around the world.
+* <span class="strong-text">The dataset is multi-lingual</span>, since heavy metal spans many languages around the world.
   This will affect classification since there are correlations between genres and country of origin, as show in the previous chapter.
+  <span class="strong-text">Some filtering of non-English lyrics was done in the pre-processing, but it's not perfect.</span>
-* The length of song lyrics can vary wildly, but this won't be a big issue in a bag-of-words representation.
+* <span class="strong-text">The length of song lyrics can vary wildly, but this won't be a big issue in a bag-of-words representation.</span>

 <details>